Furretar/Audio-Card-Suite/README.md

 - [ ]  add/subtract 1db for each audio
 - [ ]  generate waveform
 - [ ]  allow square brackets in filenames
+- [ ]  add track to sound line so it doesnt have to search for the subtitle file

 ```
 Generate Fields: